DevExpress/devextreme-demos/JSDemos/Demos/DataGrid/PDFCellCustomization/description.md

 - pdfCell
 Specifies DataGrid cell appearance after export.

-The code of this demo uses the **customizeCell** function to change the background color and font weight of cells with the "group" [rowType](/Documentation/ApiReference/UI_Components/dxDataGrid/Row/#rowType) and the font style of cells with "totalFooter" **rowType**.
+In this demo, the **customizeCell** function changes the background color and font weight of cells with the "group" [rowType](/Documentation/ApiReference/UI_Components/dxDataGrid/Row/#rowType) and the font style of cells with "totalFooter" **rowType**.

 The **customDrawCell** function allows you to cancel default cell painting in a PDF document.
 You can call this function to custom paint DataGrid cells.
 It accepts object with the following fields: